andrewpeck/l0mdt-hdl-design/README.md

 Functionalities of this project will be implemented as libraries.
 "Competing" modules (e.g. CSF and LSF) must have equivalent levels and port structure.
-An initial suggestion follows (naming should be improved):
+An initial suggestion of libraries (as named in Hog) follows (naming should be improved):

 ```
 /shared